cuiyongbo/programming-scaffold/misc-topics/python_note_05.md

 The `dataclasses` package is a powerful tool for simplifying the creation of classes that are primarily used to store data.
 By using the `@dataclass` decorator, you can automatically generate common special methods and reduce boilerplate code.

-Q: how to define a class with all fields optional decorated with dataclass
+# how to define a class with all fields optional decorated with dataclass

 To define a class with all fields optional using the `@dataclass` decorator, you can use the `typing` module to specify that each field can be of type `Optional` (which is an alias for `Union[T, None]`).
 Additionally, you can provide a default value of `None` for each field.